 During his detention, Faris was subjected to several violations, including threats of raping his parents.
 He was interrogated and brought to the prosecution without the presence of his father or a lawyer.
 He was also threatened by a police officer that he would be re-arrested after he turned 18 in case he was released, as reprisal for his family filing a complaint against the police officer after he cut Faris’s hair without his consent and assaulted him.
 Due to the mobilization of activists and international human rights groups, Faris was released and was sentenced to 6 months of agricultural work as an alternative sentence on 11 March, on charges of illegal assembly, riots, possession of Molotov cocktails, and burning tires on 14 February 2020.

 However, on 12 July 2021, the family received a summons for investigation from the 17th roundabout police station in Hamad Town, where Faris was interrogated regarding his participation in a demonstration.
 After an investigation that lasted hours, he was released.

 Bahraini authorities’ arbitrary detention and torture of Faris violate international law, including the Convention Against Torture and Other Cruel Inhuman or Degrading Treatment or Punishment and the International Covenant on Civil and Political Rights, which Bahrain is a party to.
-As such, ADHRB calls upon Bahrain to uphold its human rights obligations by releasing Faris and ensuring his trial adheres to international standards of a fair trial.
+Additionally, the lack of medical care during his imprisonment violate the Standard Minimum Rules for the Treatment of Prisoners, or the Nelson Mandela rules.
+As such, ADHRB calls upon Bahrain to uphold its human rights obligations by immediately and unconditionally releasing Faris,.
 ADHRB additionally urges the authorities to investigate claims of torture and ill–treatment by prison officials, to hold those officials accountable, and to provide Faris with adequate and timely medical treatment.